josephclark293/cis230pass/README.md

 The problem set is located [here](https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%202/Problem%20Sheet%201.docx) as a .docx file.
 Please ask questions about the instructions if needed.
 Solutions are in the repository.

 <strong> Try to do the exercises without using notes </strong>.
 This will force you to learn the basic commands which will make your life easier.

+## Week 3
+This is week is a review of selection statements.
+These are our first programs where it really requires us to read a problem and create some logic to solve the problem.